2019 Dates Announced!

 2018 VISITING WRITERS, FACULTY, and GUESTS

-TOM FRANKLIN was born in the hamlet of Dickinson, Alabama, and was the first member of my family to finish college.
+TOM FRANKLIN was born in the hamlet of Dickinson, Alabama, and was the first member of his family to finish college.
 He is the New York Times bestselling author of Crooked Letter, Crooked Letter, which won the Los Angeles Times Book Prize and the Crime Writers’ Association’s Gold Dagger Award.

 Franklin is a southern writer frequently compared with the likes of Cormac McCarthy and Flannery O’Connor, draws readers in with his expertly woven stories of crime, suspense, and colorful characters.